Hibiscus - beauty all in white;

 Planting hibiscus as a hedge

-Domiciles for the bush hibiscus
+Domiciles for the bush ibis

-For a running metre we recommend buying about 2 - 3 plants.
+For a running metre, we recommend buying about 2 - 3 plants.

-The plants are grown in pots, so you can use the white hibiscus all year round.
+The plants are grown in pots, so you can use the hibiscus white all year round.